-Health providers are increasingly recognising that the separation that we attempt to make between mental and physical health is unhelpful.
-Recent NHS initiatives No Health without Mental Health (2007) and Investing in emotional and psychological well-being for patients with long-term conditions (2011) continue to prioritise and increase funding for psychological support for chronic and acute physical health conditions.
+Successful therapy is a lot about finding a therapist you feel comfortable with.
+Therefore, it is reasonable to take time and therapist-shop (a little!) to seek out someone with whom you have confidence and with whom you feel you can establish a good working relationship.
+Although everyone's needs are different, a good CBT therapist can support you in finding optimal ways to look after your mental and physical needs, getting you in the best shape to manage your condition most effectively.
+Health providers are increasingly recognizing that the separation that we attempt to make between mental and physical health is unhelpful.
 Hopefully in the future physiological and psychological support will be routinely provided together.
 We are yet to fully understand how trauma, inflammation, our genes, physiology, hormones, our gut microbiome, things that stress us, thoughts, expectations, social supports and other physiological and functional processes work together to determine our health outcomes and recovery.
 It is likely that there is a unique 'illness thumbprint' for everyone.
 During the next decade ongoing research might hopefully bring us closer to some understanding.
-In the meantime, it seems sensible to positively influence all the aspects of that complex process that are under our control.
-Therefore, it makes sense to enlist the support of an experienced therapist to optimise our behaviours and thinking patterns, reduce our stress and prioritise rewarding relationships with those around us.
-So, yes, you do need a real doctor helping as part of a team you can trust, so that you can take the lead in co-ordinating and managing your illness positively.
-Evidence for the benefits of CBT There is very little published in medical journals about the effectiveness of CBT for PoTS, syncope or reflex anoxic seizures (RAS).
+In the meantime it seems sensible to positively influence all the aspects of that complex process that are under our control.
+Therefore, it makes sense to enlist the support of an experienced therapist to optimize our behaviors and thinking patterns, reduce our stress and prioritize rewarding relationships with those around us.
+So, yes, you do need a real doctor helping as part of a team you can trust, so that you can take the lead in coordinating and managing your illness positively.
+There is very little published in medical journals about the effectiveness of CBT for PoTS, syncope or reflex anoxic seizures (RAS).
 There are some case-reports, unpublished studies, and patient survey data that are suggestive of benefits to quality of life and functioning, and some good research being undertaken currently.
 There is good and extensive evidence, however, on the effectiveness of CBT for other physical health conditions.
 The impact of chronic obstructive pulmonary disease (COPD) on quality of life has in research been equated with the impact of PoTS, and in both disorders patients have to manage unpleasant physical symptoms which can be easily confused with, and escalated by, anxiety.
 The benefit of CBT with this population has been well evidenced.
 CBT has proved efficacious in terms of quality of life, treatment adherence, mood and even disease progression in physical health conditions including cancers, multiple sclerosis and diabetes.
 As evidence accrues that changing our thoughts can have a demonstrable influence on not just our brain-chemistry but also our physiology (and vice-versa), it seems increasingly sensible that improving our mental health can have an impact on our physical heath.
-The 5 Elements approach to managing your condition

-Achieving adequate hydration (water and salt) nutrition

-A fire

-Passions and interests: relationships, inner-strengths and value based living

-earth

-Physical: stretching and exercise, grounding exercises and mindful living, corestrength, counter-manouevers

-air

-Calm: sleep/wake cycle, breathing, managing unhelpful thoughts, ways to switch off, fight/flight
+The 5 Elements approach to managing your condition 🜢 water Achieving adequate hydration (water and salt) nutrition 👌 fire Passions and interests: relationships, inner-strengths and value based living 💋 earth Physical: stretching and exercise, grounding exercises and mindful living, corestrength, counter-manouevers 🖞 air Calm: sleep/wake cycle, breathing, managing unhelpful thoughts, ways to switch off, fight/flight 💩 chemistry Pharmacological support if needed What about other therapies?

-A chemistry

-Pharmacological support if needed

-What about other therapies?